zkxs/jinx/README.md

 Finally, back in your Discord server run the following slash commands:

-1. Run the `/add_store <api_key>` command in your Sever and provide your API key.
-This is one-time setup.
+1. Run the `/add_store <api_key>` command in your sever and provide your Jinxxy API key.
 2. Optionally, run `/set_log_channel [channel]` to tell the bot which channel to log events (such as license activations) to.
 I recommend you make this channel private so only you and your trusted moderators can see it.
 You will probably need to grant Jinx permission to send messages to this channel.
-3. Run the `/link_product` command for each Jinxxy product you want to link to a role.
-You do not need a distinct role for each product.
-Any product can grant any role, or even multiple roles!
+3. Run the `/link_product` command to create a product→role link.
+You can reuse the same role for multiple products.
+Products can even grant multiple roles!
 If you make a mistake, use `/unlink_product` to fix it.
    For even more ways to link products to roles, check out the rest of the [role management commands](docs/command-reference.md#role-management-commands).
 4. Check your work using `/list_links`
 5. When you're ready, run `/create_post <store_name>` in the channel of your choosing to have Jinx create a button users can click to register license keys.
 You may create multiple posts this way.
 If you update your Jinxxy username or profile picture you may want to delete and recreate the post, as it will not automatically update.

-I recommend testing everything with a test license.
-You can create a 100% discount code or create an unlisted free product to create test license keys.
+If you want to verify the bot works you can create a 100% discount code or create an unlisted free product to create test license keys.

-### Self-hosting

-You may also wish to self-host this bot.
-[Self-hosting instructions](docs/self-hosting.md) are provided, but the process is moderately technical.

 ## Administrator Commands